-- Sampling will not start if the volume of the sound picked up by the microphone is too low. - A new sample replaces sample data currently stored as tone number 401.
-The old data is deleted.
+- Sampling will not start if the volume of the sound picked up by the microphone is too low. - A new sample replaces sample data currently assigned to tone number 401.
+All of the old data (including short sampled sounds) is deleted.